Monitoring Blackbox Implementations of Multiparty Session Protocols: Networks of Monitored Blackboxes

 We write $\net P \trans* \net Q$ to denote a sequence of zero or more $\tau$-transitions $\net P \ltrans{\tau} \ldots \ltrans{\tau} \net Q$, and we write $\net P \ntrans$ to denote that there do not exist $\alpha,\net Q$ such that $\net P \ltrans{\alpha} \net Q$. \end{definition}

-We briefly discuss the four groups of rules in \cref{f:ltsNetworks}.
+\cref{f:ltsNetworks} gives four groups of rules, which we briefly discuss.
 The Transition group \ruleLabel*{buf} defines the behavior of a buffered blackbox in terms of the behavior of the blackbox it contains; note that input transitions are hidden as $\tau$-transitions.
 The Transition group~\ruleLabel*{mon} defines the behavior of a monitored blackbox when the behavior of the enclosed buffered blackbox concurs with the monitor; again, input transitions are hidden as $\tau$-transitions.

 When the behavior of the buffered blackbox does not concur with the monitor, the Transition group~\ruleLabel*{error} replaces the monitored blackbox with an error signal.
 Transition~\ruleLabel{par-error} propagates error signals to parallel monitored blackboxes.
 If a network parallel to the monitored blackbox of $p$ has an outgoing message with recipient $p$, Transition~\ruleLabel{out-mon-buf} places this message in the buffer of the monitored blackbox as a $\tau$-transition.
 Transition~\ruleLabel{par} closes transitions under parallel composition, as long as the recipient in the action of the transition ($\recip(\alpha)$) is not a subject of the composed network ($\subjs(\net Q)$, the participants for which monitored blackboxes and error signals appear in $\net Q$).
 Transition~\ruleLabel{cong} closes transitions under $\equiv$, which denotes a congruence that defines parallel composition as commutative and associative.